 Do you know what business structure you have for your business?
 If not, chances are your business is a sole proprietorship.

-If you don’t actively choose a business structure (i.e. form an LLC or incorporate), then by default your business is structured as either a sole proprietorship (single owner) or partnership (multiple owners).
+If you don’t actively choose a business structure (i.e. form an LLC or incorporate), then by default your business is structured as either a sole proprietorship (single owner) or a partnership (multiple owners).
 A lot of small businesses get their start as one of these structures before ultimately transitioning to a more formal entity like an LLC or Corporation.

 If you’re not sure about the differences between a sole proprietorship and a formal business structure, here are some of the key things to know: